Thorium-Sim/thorium/README.md

 npm run build
 ```

-Builds the app for production to the `build` folder.<br>
+Builds the app for production to the `build` folder.

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.

 ## Event Sourcing

 Thorium Server is built on an event sourcing model coupled with CQRS.
 GraphQL serves this purpose well.
 Queries are normal GraphQL queries.
 Commands are mutations which return an empty string.
 When a command is fired, it dispatches an event which is stored in an event store.
 Event consumers detect the new event and trigger based on that event.

 If the event store is accessible, the consumers don't even have to be on this server - they can be any number of microprocesses across any number of computers and environments.

 ```
                +------------+